opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 Introduced 2.15
 {: .label .label-purple }

-OpenSearch Observability Trace Analytics has introduced an improved user experience centered around OpenTelemetry (OTEL) protocol analytics, providing comprehensive insights into distributed systems.
+OpenSearch Observability Trace Analytics offers an improved user experience (UX) with OpenTelemetry (OTel) protocol analytics, providing comprehensive distributed systems insights.
+The improved UX enables you to correlate signals, aiding in identifying relationships and root causes of issues.
 OpenTelemetry ([OTEL](https://opentelemetry.io/)) is an open-source observability framework for cloud-native software that provides standardized instrumentation to collect telemetry data.
 In this improved trace-analytics experience, users can analyze and visualize key signals such as services, traces, and RED (Rate, Error, Duration) metrics.